Ikenberry Commons Construction

-All new construction will be built to LEED Gold standards.
+All new construction will be built to LEED Gold standards for environmental sustainability.

-During the 2013-2014 school year, Nugent and Hopkins will be closest to the new construction ("Residence Hall #3").
-Site utility work around the demolished Forbes site will continue into the fall, and construction on Res Hall 3 is expected to start spring 2014.
+During the 2014-2015 school year, Nugent and Hopkins will be closest to the new construction ("Residence Hall #3").
 Read more about Residence Hall #3.

 Work hours will begin no earlier than 7:30 a.m.
 Saturdays are included in the work schedule throughout the semester, and occasional Sunday work as needed.
 Complimentary ear plugs are available at your front desk if you need them.

 First Street Update: The work on First Street has been extended for one additional day, so that workers can finish patching up sidewalks, pouring pavement, and allowing time for it to cure.
 We expect that it will reopen by tomorrow evening (Saturday, April 19).